reef-technologies/handbook/training.md

  - http://alexthunder.livejournal.com/309815.html - "DON'T WAKE UP THE PROGRAMMER!";
  - http://chrisaitchison.com/2011/05/03/you-are-not-a-software-engineer/ - You are NOT a Software Engineer! (you are a software gardener);
  - https://www.youtube.com/watch?v=502ILHjX9EE - Henrik Kniberg - Agile Product Ownership in a Nutshell;
+ - https://threader.app/thread/1376985854229504007 - This is a story about how I lost $10,000,000 by doing something stupid
+ - https://hbr-org.cdn.ampproject.org/c/s/hbr.org/amp/2016/12/if-your-boss-could-do-your-job-youre-more-likely-to-be-happy-at-work - If Your Boss Could Do Your Job, You’re More Likely to Be Happy at Work

 ## Business travel